ovgutunc/Comparing-Bidding-Methods-Using-AB-Testing/README.md

 Based on the results of Shapiro-Wilk Test and Fligner-Killeen Test, Mann-Whitney U test is selected as a non-parametric test to find whether the medians of campaigns in CTR(%) and Conversion Rate(%) are equal or not.

 ## **Conclusion:**

+• Test campaign, which is Average-bidding strategy, has a higher CTR(%) of %10.24 than Control campaign (%5.08), which is Max-bidding, which in turn found that the result is statistically significant.<br>

+• Control campaign has a higher Conversion Rate(%) of %11.4 than Test campaign (%9.2).
+However, there is no sufficient evidence that the result is statistically significant.<br>

+• Both campaigns have almost the same amount of purchases, Although Test campaign has a higher amount of money spent than Control campaign.<br>

+• Control campaign, which is Max-bidding, has higher impressions and reach values with regard to the aim of Max-bidding strategy.<br>

+• Overall, even if Test campaign has a higher CTR(%), it has a lower Conversion Rate (%) in terms of the mean value of performance metrics.
+It can be explained by marketing strategies and statistical requirements:<br>
+>-The ad in campaign is targeting the wrong consumers.<br>
+>-Working with a small size of data and having outliers affects the distribution, variability, and skewness with the selection of statistical methods resulting in a non-parametric test.<br>

+• It is recommended to work with a larger amount of data focused on targeted people to observe trends, patterns, and variations over time.
+This will allow us to use of the right statistical methods to determine which campaign is more effective in a statistical manner.<br>